andresgomezfrr/prozzie/README.md

 tools to reconfigure different prozzie components.

-Syslog and mqtt protocols are handled via kafka connect, so you need to use the installed `kcli` component to handle them.
+Syslog and mqtt protocols are handled via kafka connect, so you need to use the installed `kcli.sh` component to handle them.

-Lastly, you will have the tools `prozzie-start` and `prozzie-stop` to start and stop the prozzie easily.
+In order to operate on created compose, you can use `prozzie compose` command, and it will forward arguments with proper compose file and configurations.
+You can start, stop, create or destroy prozzie compose with shortcuts `prozzie start`, `prozzie stop`, `prozzie up` and `prozzie down` shortcuts, and arguments will be forwarded to these commands.

 ## Supported Protocols